 When your vehicle is running as it should, every day feels sunny and bright.
 However, the second something goes wrong, the world feels like it could fall apart.
-Nothing is more disheartening than seeing the Reduced Engine Power Warning alert on the dashboard or feeling the car’s performance fall off the map.
+Nothing is more disheartening than seeing the Reduced Engine Power Warning alert on the dashboard or feeling the car’s performance fall off a cliff.

-To help you deal with this confusing situation, we discuss the meaning behind the reduced engine power warning.
-We also look at the causes of this engine warning and show you how much it might be to repair it.
+To help you deal with this confusing situation, I discuss the meaning behind the reduced engine power warning.
+I will also look at the causes of this engine warning and show you how much it might be to repair it.

 What Does The Reduced Engine Power Warning Mean?